backdrop-contrib/xmlsitemap/README.md

 An XML sitemap helps search engines to more intelligently crawl a website and keep their results up to date.
-The sitemap created by the module can be automatically to the Google search engine.
+The sitemap created by the module can be submitted automatically to the Google search engine.
 The module also comes with several submodules that can add sitemap links for content, menu items, taxonomy terms, and user profiles.

 ## Installation and Usage